Portraiture: Seeing the Being Inside

 A digital camera that permits manual settings is all that is required.

 A tripod will be useful and is suggested.

 Charles is both a physician and a photographer.
 The last 8 years he has served in East Africa, training health care providers in AIDS treatment.
 This has given him intimate opportunities for photographing the realities of Ugandan life and AIDS in that setting.
 He also has served as the photographer for a poverty eradication project, BeadforLife and again his work covers their web pages with the real stories of those women in Uganda living on less than a dollar a day.
 Charles has studied photography for the last decade at places like Anderson Ranch, and teaches himself at Hollyhock in British Columbia.

-Subscribe to our e.newsletter to learn about new Classes & Learning Center programs as soon as they’re announced.
+Learn about new Classes & Learning Center programs as soon as they’re announced.